sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 };
 ```

-FTW can use hardcoded asset names for Pages included by default in the
+FTW can use hardcoded asset names for Pages included by default in
-Page Builder, as the paths are static and not subject to change.
-The
+Console, as the paths are static and not subject to change.
+The Pages
-Pages included by default are the Landing Page, Terms of Service page
+included by default are the Landing Page, Terms of Service page and
-and Privacy Policy page.
+Privacy Policy page.

 The CMSPage component, on the other hand, is used to render any new
 Pages created by the user, which are assigned an ID on creation.